Back to Hopfield Hub

 where $W \in \mathbb{R}^{N \times N}$ is a symmetric weight matrix with zero diagonal ($W_{ii} = 0$).

-The key insight: if we can construct $W$ such that the stored patterns $\{\boldsymbol{\xi}^1, \ldots, \boldsymbol{\xi}^P\}$ correspond to local minima of $E$, then retrieval becomes gradient descent on the energy landscape.
-Starting from a corrupted query, the dynamics roll downhill until they settle into the nearest minimum---recovering the stored memory.
+If we construct $W$ so that the stored patterns $\{\boldsymbol{\xi}^1, \ldots, \boldsymbol{\xi}^P\}$ sit at local minima of $E$, then retrieval is just gradient descent on the energy landscape.
+Feed in a corrupted query, let the dynamics roll downhill, and the state settles into the nearest minimum---recovering the stored memory.

 This is content-addressable memory: you retrieve by content (a partial or noisy version of the memory), not by address.